jinghuazhao/INF/SOMAscan.md

 a potential functional involvement of that gene.
-We interrogated protein–protein interaction data by accessing STRINGdb data using the STRINGdb Bioconductor package<sup>58</sup>, whereby we extracted all pairwise interaction scores for each transaffected protein and all proteins with genes local to the corresponding trans-acting variants.
+We interrogated protein–protein interaction data by accessing STRINGdb data using the STRINGdb Bioconductor package<sup>58</sup>, whereby we extracted all pairwise interaction scores for each trans-affected protein and all proteins with genes local to the corresponding trans-acting variants.
 We took the default interaction score of 400 as evidence of an interaction between the proteins, therefore indicating a possible functional involvement for the local gene.
 In addition to using data from open source databases in our top